 Light has a major role to play in this paint color.

 50% of the light received by this paint color is reflected away and the other 50% is easily absorbed.

 And due to this, the color exhibits a pure blue-green appearance.

 However, in excessive light – this paint color appears slightly lighter than it is, whereas on the other hand, due to the absence of light – it appears like a dark blue-gray paint color.

-So, it is always ideal to determine the incoming light in the area and then strategically using the paint color.
+So, it’s always ideal to determine the incoming light in the area and then strategically use the paint color.

 In case you don’t receive excessive natural light – I would recommend using warm-white artificial lighting to brighten up the interiors of your home.